VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 {{< details title="Show answer" closed="true" >}}

-The new included physics quickly remove the growth of the core by overshooting due to the strong chemical gradient between the core and the H-burning shell.
+The newly included physics quickly removes the growth of the core by overshooting due to the strong chemical gradient between the core and the H-burning shell.
 When the stabilizing gradient is hit, overshooting is suppressed.
-Therefore, the final convective mass of the helium core of this star is quite similar to that one of the model without overshooting.
+Therefore, the final convective mass of the helium core of this star is quite similar to that of the model without overshooting.

 {{< /details >}}